*note, I’ve updated this blog and some of the stats in July 2022.

 Luckily, the great people at Parliament have been on a massive drive to increase transparency through data.
 One such data source is provided here (as of 2022 the website seems offline), which gives an hour on hour update on the Palace of Westminster’s energy costs.
 Unfortunately, due to the way the buildings on the Westminster Estate are heated (a combination of gas & electric) and a lack of individualised metering, it’s difficult to see the direct costs of heating.
 However in the natural gas bill in 2020/21 came to £554,875.
 Or £46,239 a month.
 Considering the drastic increases in energy bills in 2021/22, we can assume this number has skyrocketed since!

 And if you’re wondering, it seems the Palace does indeed have a time setting on its thermostat.
 While there is always a low level of gas usage, it seems they bump up the heating at 4am in the morning, slowly rising until 7am.
 It’s then kept steady at until 1pm where they start to turn it down for the night.

 But there is also another side to the story.
 Big inefficient buildings are bad for the environment.
-From the 8th May until the 2nd June, the Westminster Estates carbon impact through aas was 175,922 Kg alone.
+From the 8th May until the 2nd June 2018, the Westminster Estates carbon impact through natural gas was 175,922 Kg alone.
 Compared to 88,749Kg Portcullis House in the same period.
 So I’m sure energy efficiency will be considered when Parliament finally gets renovated in the next few years.